-European Union Students: Bring your European health insurance card or the health insurance certificate provided by the authorities in your home country.
+European Union Students: You are required to bring your European health insurance card or the health insurance certificate provided by the authorities in your home country.

 Non-European Union Students:

 It is optional but recommended to get a complementary insurance to obtain better refunds.
 This insurance is called a mutuelle and is different from the affiliation to the Sécurité Sociale.
 Most students from Lille Catholic University get coverage with SMENO, the regional student health insurance provider.
 The costs vary depending on the insurance option chosen (from 12 €/month).
 Learn more on SMENO’s website.

 If you are over 28 years old: You will have to follow a different procedure, which we will help you complete upon your arrival.
 In the meantime, we suggest you buy a private health insurance to cover potential medical expenses during the first few months of your arrival.

 Personal Liability Insurance